Dirkhart1/Emergency-Everyday--Password-Generating-Encoder-App-/README.md

 So I hope you'll find use for this program!
 Happy Password-Creating !

 # How to run the program
-So the easiest and quickest way to run the program is to click on the folder the code is in and right click "main.py" and select "Open in Terminal".
+So the easiest and quickest way to run the program is to right click on the folder the code is in and select "Open in Terminal".
-From there type " py main.py " and the program will run.
+Then type "py main.py" and the program will run.

+However there is a chance the option might not show up.
+So instead:
+- Right click the folder the code is inside of
+- click "Copy as Path"
+- Open Terminal
+- type "cd" and then paste (CTRL + V), then remove the quotes (" ")
+- After that press Enter, you'll move in the file the code is in
+- Type "py main.py"

+And it should work

 # Hopes for the Future
 I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but this a good start.